Licensing for authorised deposit-taking institutions

 APRA is consulting on revisions to its approach to licensing and supervising new entrant authorised deposit-taking institutions (ADIs).
 The updated approach reflects a greater understanding of the operational and financial challenges new entrants face.

 Consultation on revisions to APRA’s approach to licensing and supervising new ADIs

 On 18 March 2021, APRA released the discussion paper APRA’s approach to new entrant authorised deposit-taking institutions and an information paper ADIs: New entrants – a pathway to sustainability.
 These papers outline revisions to APRA’s approach to licensing and supervising new entrant ADIs.

-Written submissions on the information paper are requested by 30 April 2021.
+Written submissions on the information paper closed on 30 April 2021.

 Information on the consultation

 APRA is reviewing its licensing approach for authorised deposit-taking institutions (ADIs).
 The discussion paper seeks views on the proposed amendments to introduce a phased approach to authorisation, designed to make it easier for applicants to navigate the ADI licensing process.

 The phased approach is intended to support increased competition in the banking sector by reducing barriers to new entrants being authorised to conduct banking business, including those with innovative or otherwise non-traditional business models or those leveraging greater use of technology.
 In particular, the purpose of the Restricted ADI licence is to allow applicants to obtain a licence to begin limited operations while still developing the full range of resources and capabilities necessary to meet the prudential framework.